 Serious Misconduct in the Hydroxychloroquine Study

 Since its May 22, 2020, publication in The Lancet medical journal, the study that concluded that hydroxychloroquine was linked to a higher risk of death among some COVID-19 patients has come under sustained criticism.
 Days after its publication, an open letter by 182 signatories was sent to The Lancet’s head editor Richard Horton and the now-retracted study’s authors asking for answers to several questions surrounding data integrity.
-[At the time, the authors stood by their conclusions — namely, that hydroxychloroquine does not to appear to be effective against the viral infection.]

 The lead author, Prof Mandeep Mehra, from the Brigham and Women’s hospital in Boston, Mass decided to ask the Lancet for the retraction because he could no longer vouch for the data’s accuracy.
 The journal’s editor, Richard Horton, said he was appalled by developments.
 “This is a shocking example of research misconduct in the middle of a global health emergency,” he told the Guardian.